 日本語版

-I'm Scott, an Aussie guy that lived in Japan from 2013 to early 2017.
-I currently live in Melbourne, Australia with my daughter and wife who is originally from Chiba prefecture and I study a graduate student researching civil society in Okinawa.
+I'm Scott, an Aussie guy who lived in Japan from 2013 to early 2017.
+I currently live in Melbourne, Australia with my children and wife who is originally from Chiba prefecture.
+I am a graduate student researching civil society in Okinawa.
 I'm a lover of sports and have played cricket since I was about 8 years old.
-I'm otherwise a coffee connoisseur and enjoy wet-shaving.
+I'm otherwise a coffee connoisseur and just enjoy writing.

 I never had an interest in baseball growing up and Australia isn't really the place to follow it either.
 My early life was dominated by cricket, a sport played mostly by former English colonies, but that experience probably made the addition of baseball to my interests all the easier.